OpenRiskNet/home/openshift/create-sso.md

 ## Generate certificates

 At various points here you will be prompted for passwords.
 Make a note of what you specified.
-You need a full JDK installed to hav the keytool tool.
+You need a full JDK installed to have the keytool tool.
 If you don't already have this do:

 ```
 yum install -y java-1.8.0-openjdk.x86_64